MIKESTARLING.COM

 The 12-song album, It's a Big Dumb World: A 25th Anniversary Collection, is available for streaming and downloading exclusively at Bandcamp.
 Numerous top-notch musicians from across the state back up Starling on the recordings, including Casey Virock, Jim Vogt, Hans Mayer, David Purcell, Bob Mueller, Mark Lakmann, Jared Drake, Tom Plutshack, Jason Knox and many more.

-'Orange': New Music Video from The Spirals
+New 'Orange' Music Video Debuts

 NINE VOLT MEDIA (7.5.2014) – The new music video by the Spirals debuted today on YouTube.
 Produced by Mark Truesdell and Candice Nokes of the Spirals for their latest song ORANGE, it's a fun and fast-moving visual collage shot in various locales in the US and Italy, including an in-store performance by band members at Wade's Guitar Shop in Milwaukee.
 Contributing videographers include Mike Starling, Dean Johnson and Rob Gerbasi.
 The music was recorded by Ron Baake at SubT Studio, Waterford, Wisconsin.
 Nokes sings and plays acoustic guitar, and Truesdell sings and plays electric guitar, harmonica and Rhodes piano.
 They're backed by the rhythm section of Carl Raven on drums and Mike Starling on acoustic bass.